I do things:

 Peter Green grew up listening to the Beatles.

 Peter Green considers words as important as deeds, if not more important.

-Peter Green has worked in movie production and in a major advertising agency.
+Peter Green has worked in movie production (Amedia) and in an advertising agency (Leo Burnett Moscow).

 Peter Green likes Van Gogh.

 Peter Green was born in Moscow in August of 1985.